 Along the way we've worked on a wide variety of custom projects including timber frames both large and small; everything from barns and large residences to porches and even beehives!
 We have expertise in square rule joinery as taught to us by master timber framer, Roman Troyer, who has been hand-crafting timber frames, as well as fine furniture, fixtures and guitars, for many years.
-Today the joinery and assembly of our frames is led by Jake Grant, who learned carpentry from a young age and today aspires to carry on the tradition of square rule joinery in modern applications.

 Why build a timber frame structure when there are other, often less-expensive construction methods available?
 Simply because of the unparalleled beauty.
 Timber frames offer an experience that speaks to many of the senses, with the glowing natural wood integrated so intimately into the living space and available at all times to touch, smell, and even hear.